sivahuang77/citrux-cli/docs/cli/tutorials.md

 # Tutorials

-This page contains tutorials for interacting with Gemini CLI.
+This page contains tutorials for interacting with Citrux CLI.

 ## Setting up a Model Context Protocol (MCP) server